MennaElmenyawi/KashierTask/README.md

 # KashierTask
 This project is for testing registration page of kashier It contains :
-a.
  Signup successfully
-b.
  Signup with invalid phone
-c.
  Signup with invalid email
+### Operating system

+* Windows